 The Btrfs quota group used by Snapper.
 If not set, run snapper setup-quota.
-If already set, only change if you are familiar with <a href="mailto:mailt
+If already set, only change if you are familiar with man 8 btrfs-qgroup.
+This value is set with snapper setup-quota and should not be changed.